kmagida110/final/README.md

 The database will be seeded with all the states and many major cities with descriptive information that can be added in bulk.
 A few routes and landmarks will also be added as a base and more can be added.
 There will also be the option to add cities but it will either require the user to know that lat/long or require a call to the Google API.

+Ideally the seeding of the databases will be done automatically through an API call to the census or a similar site.

 # Resources